 Hiking Samaria Gorge is definitely the best thing to do in Crete for active travellers.
 It was certainly the highlight of my trip.

-I’m especially happy that I did the alternate trek that started and ended in Agia Roumeli.
-I chose to do a partial hike instead of the point-to-point trek knowing that I wanted to enjoy the gorge at leisure vs. exert myself over 6 hours of point-to-point walking.
-Despite the shorter distance, I left feeling like I’d gotten the peak experience as the best sections are towards the southern end.
+I did the alternate “Samaria Gorge – Easy Trek” version that started and ended in Agia Roumeli.
+I chose to do a partial hike instead of the point-to-point trek knowing that I wanted to enjoy the gorge at leisure vs. do the 6 – 7 hours of point-to-point walking from Xyloskalo-Agia Roumeli.
+Despite it being a shorter walk, I felt like I’d gotten the peak experience as the best sections are towards the southern end.

-Whichever route sounds more appealing, this is a beautiful hike which you should 100% consider including on your Crete trip itinerary.
+Whichever route sounds more appealing, hiking in Samaria Gorge should not be missed.
+You should 100% consider including this on your Crete trip itinerary.

 Discover more from Simone Says GO!